WSP-LAB/HiddenCPG/README.md

 # HiddenCPG

-HiddenCPG is a vulnerable clone detection system using code property graph (CPG) for uncovering various web vulnerabilities HiddenCPG is capable of detecting unknown web vulnerabilities that stem from the absence of input sanitization and incorrect sanitization.
+HiddenCPG is a vulnerable clone detection system using code property graph (CPG) for uncovering various web vulnerabilities.
+HiddenCPG is capable of detecting unknown web vulnerabilities that stem from the absence of input sanitization and incorrect sanitization.
 The details of the testing strategy is in our [paper](https://dl.acm.org/doi/pdf/10.1145/3485447.3512235), "HiddenCPG: Large-Scale Vulnerable Clone Detection Using Subgraph Isomorphism of Code Property Graphs", which appeared in WWW 2022.
 To see how to configure